-Contractors will be bound to appoint competent environmental and social compliance officers with relevant educational background and experience throughout the implementation of the project.
-The E&S team of the Contractors will be screened and recommended by the SC and approved by the Environmental and Social Specialists of the PIU-KWSSIP.
+Contractors will be bound to appoint a site-based Environmental and Social manager with relevant educational background and experience for KWSSIP.
 Contractors' Environmental and Social manager will carry out following activities:

-- Implementation of the mitigation measures at construction site; - Contractor will be bound through contract to take actions against all the special and general provisions of the contract document; - Contractor will make sure the compliance of ESMP recommendations related with construction and will also be responsible for effective liaison with stakeholders; - Provision of proper Personal Protective Equipment (PPE) to the workers and train them for their proper use; - Provision of hard barricades, first aid kits, complaint boxes, incident forms, banners related to project information and health and safety to the satisfaction of the SC - Compliance with international best SOPs for COVID 19; - To conduct the environmental and health & safety trainings to the workers/labour with support of the SC and - Coordinate with Environmental Specialist and Social Development Specialist (SDS) of SC.
+- Implementation of the mitigation measures at construction site; - Contractor will be bound through contract to take actions against all the special and general provisions of the contract document; - Contractor will make sure the compliance of ESMP recommendations related with construction and will also be responsible for effective liaison with local heads of Katchi Abadi; - Provision of proper Personal Protective Equipment (PPE) to the workers and train them for their proper use; - Compliance with international best SOPs for COVID 19; - To conduct the environmental and health & safety trainings to the workers/labour; and - Coordinate with Environmental Specialist and Social Development Specialist (SDS) of SC and PIU.

-In addition to above, the CC will also follow the Environmental Code of Practice (ECOPs) attached as Annex-XVII.
+In addition to above, the CC will also follow the Environmental Code of Practice (ECOPs) attached as Annex - XX.

-7.3.2 Institutional Arrangement for Implementation of ESMP by KW&SC during O&M Phase
+7.3.2 Institutional Arrangement for Implementation of ESMP by KWSC during O&M Phase

-The proposed Project will be administrated by KW&SC during the O&M phase.
+The proposed project will be administrated by KWSC during the O&M phase.
 The Project Director, KWSSIP with his ESC will be responsible for the following:

-- Compliance of ESMP requirements for O&M phase; - Coordinating with the operational staff working under the ESC to monitor environmental compliance during project operation; - Advising on, and monitoring tree plantations along the buffer zone of project area; - Reporting on the progress of environmental compliance to the SEPA; - Assessing the long-term environmental impacts of project operation; - Sustaining a working partnership among the PIU-KWSSIP, KMC, SEPA, Agriculture, Irrigation, Forest and Wildlife departments of Sindh, NGOs and other related public private sector organizations; and - Reporting to Managing Director (MD) KW&SC about progress of the work.
+- Compliance of ESMP requirements for O&M phase; - Coordinating with the operational staff working under the ESC to monitor environmental compliance during project operation; - Advising on, and monitoring tree plantations along the buffer zone of project area; - Reporting on the progress of environmental compliance to the SEPA; - Assessing the long-term environmental impacts of project operation; - Sustaining a working partnership among the PIU-KWSSIP, KMC, SEPA, Agriculture, Irrigation, Forest and Wildlife departments of Sindh, NGOs and other related public private sector organizations; and - Reporting to Managing Director (MD) KWSC about progress of the work.